3 Ways Buddhism can help you heal a broken heartMay 5, 2014 | 20 Comments

 Nothing feels worse than a broken heart, the kind you get when someone you love ends the relationship.
 Feelings of shame, remorse, grief, rage, and terror can overwhelm even the most stable human being.
 Heartbreak has the power to reframe a workable life as a disaster.

-Surprisingly, Buddhism has a tremendous amount of helpful advice for working with these terrible girl/boy-loses-boy/girl emotions.
-It takes an approach that is quite different than the usual advice books, which basically fall into one of two categories:
+Perhaps surprisingly, Buddhism has a tremendous amount of helpful advice for working with these seemingly insurmountable emotions.
+It takes an approach that is quite different than what is suggested in the usual advice books, which basically fall into one of two categories:

 The first category is called “You Go Girl!!”
 (Sorry guys, all the books are aimed at women.)
-This kind of book suggests that you need to up the cocktails:sobbing ratio, and if you go out with your friends who tell you that you were just too awesome for him/her, get a cute outfit and a new ‘do, and cry on as many shoulders as possible, you can dance your troubles away.
+This kind of book suggests that you need to up the cocktails:sobbing ratio, go out with friends who will assure you that you were just too awesome for them, invest in more “me” time, and cry on as many shoulders as possible, your troubles will melt away.

 I don’t think this is bad advice.
 Hey!
-You are awesome!
-You can look super hot!
+You are awesome! t!
 You have great friends who remind you how to have fun!
+It’s great to pay attention to yourself!
 This is all cool.
 It won’t, however, do much to alleviate the pain, beyond stuffing it for a few hours.

 Love can never be made safe.
 It is the opposite of safe.
 The moment you try to make it safe, it ceases to be love.

 Love is predicated on receptivity, on opening up again and again and again to your beloved.
 To do this, a continual letting go is required and when it comes to our greatest vulnerability (love), the last thing we want to do is give up the protection of our ideas about love.